 - Address: 604 N Main Street, Mitchell, SD 57301

 - Hours: Memorial Day through Labor Day 8am - 9pm; rest of the year 8am - 5pm

 Heading west on I-90, our family stopped at the Chamberlain Information Center for a break to stretch our legs.
 For those in larger vehicles, there is plenty of parking with extra large spaces for RVs and trucks.
 However, it is worth the stop alone for the chance to view the magnificent 50-foot tall Dignity statue, honoring the indigenous people of the Dakotas, as well as to enjoy the mighty Missouri River overlook.

 - Address: Chamberlain, South Dakota, located between exits 263 and 265 on Interstate 90

 Murdo Drive-In (Lunch)

-With a long day on the road, we fueled ourselves up at the casual eatery, Murdo Drive-In.
-Cooked from scratch, this is not a fast food stop, but we weren't in a hurry.
+A long day on this part of our family road trip, we fueled ourselves up at the casual eatery, Murdo Drive-In.
+With cooked from scratch meals, this was not a fast food stop.
+But we weren't in a hurry.
 Decide between grass-fed burgers, broasted* chicken, tacos, or hotdogs and finish up your meal with ice cream - you can't go wrong. *FYI: Broasted -a method that combines pressure cooking with deep frying.

 - Address: 212 Kennedy Ave, Murdo, SD 57559